derny/reuze/README.md

 &lt;a class="rm" href="#"&gt;Read More&lt;/a&gt;
 &lt;/footer&gt;</pre></code>

 <p>If Reuze is being used within the context of a CMS such as Wordpress or Kentico, it's a simple matter of injecting the actual width of the featured image + 15px using PHP or ASP.net.
-It's also a simple matter to hardcode the margin by adding the CSS rule: <em>.ac footer { margin-left: ??px; }</em> when working outside a CMS or in the situation where the image width is going to always be the same.</p>
+It's also a simple matter to hardcode the margin by adding the CSS rule: <em>.ac footer { margin-left: ??px; }</em> when working outside a CMS or in the situation where the image width will always be the same.</p>

 <h2>Development Roadmap</h2>
 <p>The site was launched in late November 2012 with the default <strong>Article</strong> content type as it's basis.
 Many more will be added in the weeks and months to come.
 Please feel free to email me at <a href="mailto:dennis@denniserny.com">dennis@denniserny.com</a> with thoughts and suggestions on new additions.<p>